-Deleting a shard will unload all replicas of the shard and remove them from clusterstate.json.
+Deleting a shard will unload all replicas of the shard, remove them from clusterstate.json, and (by default) delete the instanceDir and dataDir for each replica.
 It will only remove shards that are inactive, or which have no range given for custom sharding.